MicrosoftDocs/data-api-builder-docs/data-api-builder/database-objects.md

 }
 ```

-The `parameters` defines which parameters should be exposed and also provides default values to be passed to the stored procedure parameters, if those aren't provided in the HTTP request.
+The `parameters` defines which parameters should be exposed and also provides default values to be passed to the stored procedure parameters, if those parameters aren't provided in the HTTP request.

-**Limitations**:
+### Limitations

-1. Only the first result set returned by the stored procedure will be used by Data API builder.
+- Only the first result set returned by the stored procedure is used by Data API builder.
-2. Only those stored procedures whose metadata for the first result set can be described by [`sys.dm_exec_describe_first_result_set`](/sql/relational-databases/system-dynamic-management-views/sys-dm-exec-describe-first-result-set-transact-sql) are supported.
+- Only those stored procedures whose metadata for the first result set described by [`sys.dm_exec_describe_first_result_set`](/sql/relational-databases/system-dynamic-management-views/sys-dm-exec-describe-first-result-set-transact-sql) are supported.
-3. For both REST and GraphQL endpoints: when a stored procedure parameter is specified both in the configuration file and in the URL query string, the parameter in the URL query string will take precedence.
+- For both REST and GraphQL endpoints: when a stored procedure parameter is specified both in the configuration file and in the URL query string, the parameter in the URL query string takes precedence.
-4. Entities backed by a stored procedure don't have all the capabilities automatically provided for entities backed by tables, collections or views.
+- Entities backed by a stored procedure don't have all the capabilities automatically provided for entities backed by tables, collections, or views.
-    1. Stored procedure backed entities don't support pagination, ordering, or filtering.
+  - Stored procedure backed entities don't support pagination, ordering, or filtering.
 Nor do such entities support returning items specified by primary key values.
-    2. Field/parameter level authorization rules aren't supported.
+  - Field/parameter level authorization rules aren't supported.

 ### REST support for stored procedures